LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 <br>
 <br>

-## LM Studio (Beginner) {#lm-studio}
+## LM Studio

-LM Studio is a powerful yet user-friendly tool for running large language models (LLMs) on your local machine.
+***(Beginner)*** LM Studio is a powerful yet user-friendly tool for running large language models (LLMs) on your local machine.
 It's especially well-suited for beginners who want to experiment with AI without needing advanced technical skills or an internet connection.

 ### Why Use LM Studio?